Saturday, March 3, 2018

 Parks of Maine."
 Postcard from PWM.

 The outdoor amphitheater seated 1,000 patrons.
 Zoological gardens included a herd of deer, monkeys, crocodiles, brightly colored birds, and several buffalo.
 The park never made a profit from the railway and closed in 1906.
-A portion of text from
+A portion of the text from

-2012 NEERHS book, "The Trolley Parks of Maine."Left postcard postmarked July 30, 1906, from PWM.
+the 2012 NEERHS book, "The Trolley Parks of Maine."Left postcard postmarked July 30, 1906, from PWM.
 Right postcard from PWM.

 From Brunswick, passengers could continue on to Bath or travel to